 - Symptoms do not improve with home treatment, or if you’re concerned about any symptom in particular.

 Exercise, losing weight, wearing loose clothing, elevating your legs and avoiding standing or sitting for long periods of time can ease pain and prevent you condition from getting worse.
+You can also practice self-medication for managing pain using treatments such as CBD oil massage.
+If you’re not sure how to get CBD oil, look at some first time dispensary deals near me to save money on your first purchase.

 These stockings squeeze the legs to help blood flow more easily through veins and leg muscles.
 You can buy these at most pharmacies and medical supply stores.
 Prices vary, and there are even prescription-strength stockings available.